 If the Business Impact Engine Instance Cleaner removes a flow instance for which there is metric data, that is ok.
-When the metric record is written to the Metric\Events data table, it contains all the data required to record the metric.
-The Metric Engine does not require any other flow instance or data instance data to calculate the metric values or statistics.
-All the data required is in the Metric\Events record.
+When the metric record is written to the Metric\Fact\Values and Metric\Staging\Statistics data tables, it contains all the data required to record the metric.
+The Metric Engine does not require any other flow instance or data instance data to calculate the metric statistics.

-Mind you, within the OVBPI Dashboard, when displaying metric details, if a metric links to a flow instance, the Dashboard wants to show this metric data with a live link to the related flow instance data.
-If at the time of display the related flow instance has been removed by the Business Impact Engine Instance Cleaner, the Dashboard simply shows the metric data without an active link to the flow.
+Mind you, within the OVBPI Business Process Dashboard, when displaying metric details, if a metric links to a flow instance, the Business Process Dashboard wants to show this metric data with a live link to the related flow instance data.
+If at the time of display the related flow instance has been removed by the Business Impact Engine Instance Cleaner, the Business Process Dashboard simply shows the metric data without an active link to the flow.